-Since I’ve spent the last week immersed in the wacky world of my German-Austrian ancestors up in Anoka County, Minnesota, I thought this week’s post should include my favorite of their stories.
+Since I’ve spent the last week immersed in the wacky world of my German-speaking ancestors up in Anoka County, Minnesota, I thought this week’s post should include my favorite of their stories.
 But then, that story necessitates another, and then another… so, buckle up, here goes.

 My great-grandparents John and Carrie (Kraus) Leibel were both first-generation Minnesotans born of immigrant parents.
-Both actually had siblings born in The Old Country before the family moved to the U.S. in the late 1860s.
+Each actually had siblings born in The Old Country before the family moved to the U.S. in the late 1860s.
 Coincidentally, this photo was taken within a few months, either side, of the main incident in this story.
 That’s John, the shorter man in front, and Carrie has the toddler in her lap.

 This detail of the Lino Lakes area of Anoka County (1888) shows the locations of our main characters’ farms and one particular schoolhouse.
 Frank Kraus was Carrie’s father, my 2nd Great-grandfather; Michael Leibel was John’s father.
-The names Wenzel, Rehbein, Husnik and Tauer are all well represented in the trees of the Kraus and Leibel families.
+The names Flor, Wenzel, Rehbein, Husnik and Tauer are all well represented in the trees of the Kraus and Leibel families.

-One other nearby family figures into this saga – that is, two of the daughters of Francis Xavier Labelle.
+One other nearby family figures into this saga – that is, two daughters of Francis Xavier Labelle.
 Louise married Patrick Golden’s son, Edward, and Josephine married Michael Leibel’s son William (pictured below, circa 1940s).

 Apparently, things were always contentious between the families, so it must have been a stunner when Michael Leibel’s son, Edward, married Michael Golden’s daughter, Julia, in June of 1913.
 Add to that some bickering over a roadway AND opposing views on school board candidates, and you’ve got the makings of a good old-fashioned donnybrook!
 A brouhaha, even!